 Naomi Beard with Rachel Tucker

 About the Director

-Rachel Tucker's passion for evangelism began 20 years ago when she started ministering to former drug addicts and prostitutes in Lynwood, California.
+Rachel Tucker's passion for evangelism began 20 years ago when she started ministering to former drug addicts and trafficked women in Lynwood, California.
 She believes that once you have experienced outreach you will find a way to to do outreach for the rest of your life.
 She has taught and mentored juvenile offenders, mothers in housing projects, substance abusers, homeless women, and foster-care teens.
 Rachel's ultimate joy is to see people who have been wounded deeply find redemption and transformation as they discover their true identity in Christ.
 She wants to enable more moms use their gifts in ministry, and believe that God isn't looking for superstars, He wants tenderhearted people who will carry His love.
-Rachel and her husband Micah, served as urban and overseas missionaries for five years and she has ministered internationally in England, Ghana, Haiti, Kenya, Romania, and Zimbabwe.
+Rachel and her husband Micah, served as urban and overseas missionaries for five years and she has ministered internationally in England, Ghana, Haiti, Kenya, Romania, Uganda and Zimbabwe.
 Rachel seeks to empower women to boldly step into their calling as spiritual mothers to the next generation.